cigamit/ascender-operator/docs/user-guide/advanced-configuration/disable-all-schedules-setting.md

 With `disable_all_schedules`, you can pass the value for `DISABLE_ALL_SCHEDULES` to `/etc/tower/settings.py`.

 Set this to `True` when restoring into disaster recovery so schedules stay disabled after the application starts.
-You are still able to manually run and test jobs, but any scheduled jobs
+You are still able to manually run and test jobs, but any scheduled jobs will not execute, and will show as disabled in the UI.

 | Name                  | Description               | Default |